cpplain/launch-school-core-curriculum/rb101/lesson_2/notes.md

 MSG
 ```

-- The `Kernel` module is included by class `Object`, so its methods are available in every Ruby object
+- The **Kernel** module is included by class **Object**, so its methods are available in every Ruby object.

 ## Debugging

-- Debugging is arguably the most important skill a programmer needs to learn
+- Debugging is arguably the most important skill a programmer needs to learn.
-- Work to develop a systematic, patient temperament
+- Work to develop a systematic, patient temperament.

 ### Online Resources